 The Texas Gulf Coast has the same hurricane season as Florida which runs annually from June 1st to November 30th.
 Property owners without adequate, TDI approved, hurricane protection products face serious property damage when a hurricane hits the Gulf of Mexico.

 With hurricane wind speeds reaching up to 150 MPH, home windows that are not protected by TDI approved hurricane shutters can break and cause a sudden change in pressure.
 That pressure change could tear the roof off a home and cause catastrophic damage.
 Protecting your home with approved hurricane shutters from the Texas Division of Insurance is the first start in keeping your home and family safe.
-Without adequate or approved storm protection your family and home are at serious risk.
+Without adequate or approved hurricane protection your family and home are at serious risk.

 Hurricane Harvey hit the Gulf Coast as a Category 4 hurricane that made landfall on August 17th, 2017.
 The damage caused by Hurricane Harvey resulted in catastrophic flooding and inflicted $125 billion dollars in damage to Houston and the Gulf Coast area of Texas.